shriekdj/newResume-web/resume.md

 ### EDUCATION
 #### Graduate of B.B.A.(Computer Application)
-__C.D.
-Jain College of Commerce Affiliated to Savitribai Phule Pune University__ 2017 - 2021
+*C.D.
+Jain College of Commerce Affiliated to Savitribai Phule Pune University*<br />
+2017 - 2021
+- Hands On Experience With Working On Linux Based OS
+  - Like Ubuntu, Mint
+- Worked On C, C++, Java, Web ( HTML, CSS, JS, Java, PHP, etc.,)